 Step 1 – Faculty Member: A student with an academic grievance must first attempt to discuss the problem with the faculty member.
 In most cases, the grievance can be settled in this manner.

 Step 2 – Chairperson: If the grievance cannot be resolved in Step 1, the student may submit a letter of grievance to the chairperson of the faculty member’s department stating the following: course reference number, course number and section, faculty member teaching the course, and specific reason(s) for the grievance.
 The chairperson shall review with the student his/her reasons for the grievance.
 The chairperson, with letter of grievance, shall meet with the faculty member to discuss the problem.
 The chairperson shall transmit, in writing, the outcome of this meeting and his/her decision to the student and faculty member.
-Note: If the faculty member in the grievance is the department chairperson, the letter of grievance should be submitted directly to the Assistant Dean’s Office.
+Note: If the faculty member in the grievance is the department chairperson, the letter of grievance should be submitted directly to the Associate Vice Dean’s Office.

 Step 4 - Student Appeal and Grievance Committee: If the student decides to pursue the matter further, he/she may appeal the case to the Dean’s Office.
 The Dean shall call a meeting of the Student Appeal and Grievance Committee which consists of the four at-large members of the Tyler Executive Council.
 The Dean shall appoint one of these members as Chair without vote.
 The committee shall also consist of two undergraduate students and one graduate student provided by the Tyler Student Alliance (see Tyler School of Art By-Laws, Article III, Section B., No. 1).
 The Student Appeal and Grievance Committee shall make recommendations to the Dean on each appeal or grievance.
 All recommendations to the Dean shall reasonably summarize the student’s claim, provide the basis for the committee’s recommendation, and state clearly the committee’s recommended disposition of the student’s claim.